Duckle29/PWM-Solar-Charge-Controller/README.md

 # PWM-Solar-Charge-Controller

+This project is dead for the forseeable future.
+I've lost interest in it, and time to work on projects in general is limited.

 This is an attempt at making an Arduino powered PWM solar charge controller.

 The design of this controller is heavily based on Julian Iletts PWM5 controller, which he sadly discontinued.